-If you live in Marin County have been attacked by a dangerous dog, you may be wondering what your legal options are.
-At Wakeford Gelini, our experienced dog bite lawyer represents victims of dog bite incidents who live in Corte Madera, San Rafael, Mill Valley, Sausalito, and the surrounding North Bay cities in Marin County.
+If you live in San Francisco and have been attacked by a dangerous dog, you may be wondering what your legal options are.
+At The Wakeford Law Firm, our experienced dog bite lawyer represents victims of dog bite incidents who live in San Francisco and the surrounding North Bay cities

 Featured Case Results